Skip to content

 Implements the basic ReadByte method.

 It should read byte and return one for n without throwing exceptional if success.
-Is should return zero for n for EOF.
+It should return zero n for EOF, the EOF byte is implementation-dependent.
 If read failed, should throw exceptional.

-The ReadByte method mutable because of same reasons of the `Writer` trait.
+The ReadByte method mutable because of same reasons of the `Reader` trait.

 Exceptionals are not standardized.
 Should be documented by implementations.